Kingdom of Powys: House of Mathrafal

 It is through Princess Anghared (as daughter of Maredudd ab Owain of Deheubarth and Powys), her second husband was Cynfyn ap Gwerstan, that the Mathrafal dynasty was founded.
 The dynasty takes its name from the historic seat of Mathrafal Castle.
 Anghared's son Bleddyn ap Cynfyn would inherit Powys in 1063 on the death of his maternal half-brother Gruffydd ap Llywelyn.
 Bleddyn (the name means wolf in Welsh) secured Gwynedd in 1063 after a battle with the Aberffraw claimant Cynan ap Iago, with Edward the Confessor of England endorsing Bleddyn's seizure later that year.
 Additionally, Bleddyn is recorded as amending the Law Codes of Hywel Dda.

 Bleddyn ap Cynfyn and his brother Rhiwallon fought alongside the Anglo-Saxons against the Norman Invasion.
 In 1067 they allied with the Mercian Eadric the Wild in an attack on the Normans at Hereford, then in 1068 with Earl Edwin of Mercia and Earl Morcar of Northumbria in another attack on the Normans.
 In 1070 he defeated his half-nephews, the sons of Gruffydd ap Llywelyn, in the battle of Mechain in their bid to take Gwynedd.
 Bleddyn ap Cynfyn himself was killed in 1075 while campaigning in Deheubarth against Rhys ab Owain.
 With Bleddyn's death, Powys passed to his sons and grandsons in their turn.
 Gwynedd passed to his cousin Trehaearn ap Caradog, who was killed in 1081 at the Battle of Mynydd Carn, and would then return to the historic Aberffraw dynasty in the person of Gruffudd ap Cynan.
 Powys was itself divided among Bleddyn's sons Iorwerth, Cadwgan, and Maredudd.

-After William of Normandy secured England, he left the Welsh to his Norman barons to carve out lordships for themselves.
+After William the Conqueror secured England, he left the Welsh to his Norman barons to carve out lordships for themselves.
 Thus the Welsh Marches were formed along the Anglo-Welsh border.
 By 1086 the Norman Earl Roger de Montgomery of Shrewsbury had built a castle at the Severn ford of Rhydwhiman, named Montgomery Castle after his home in Normandy.
-After Montgomery other Normans claimed the north Powys' cantrefi of Ial, Cynllaith, Edernion, and Nanheudwy.
+After Montgomery other Normans claimed the north Powys's cantrefi of Ial, Cynllaith, Edernion, and Nanheudwy.
 From here they took Arwstle, Ceri, and Cedwain.
 Almost the whole of Powys, as much of Wales, was in Norman hands by 1090.
 The three sons of Bleddyn ap Cynfyn would lead the resistance and their restoration in Powys.
 By 1096 they had retaken most of Powys, including Montgomery Castle.
 Roger Montgomery rose in revolt against King William II of England, and his son Robert Belleme had his lands confiscated in 1102.